gatsbyjs/gatsby/packages/gatsby-plugin-google-analytics/README.md

 # gatsby-plugin-google-analytics

-Easily add Google Analytics to your Gatsby site.
+Add Google Analytics to your Gatsby site.

 ## Install